We hear a lot of things said about flight attendants which are nothing more than just outdated myths.

 Those angelic and smiley flight attendants could be the very angels saving your life.

-Still believe in those myths about flight attendants?
+Still believe these myths about flight attendants?
+Try being one.